nextcloud/documentation/developer_manual/design/layoutcomponents.rst

 * an :ref:`Action menu` which has commonly used actions for that type of item
 * a counter bubble: Talk for example uses an unread messages counter

-`Link to list item Vue component <https://nextcloud-vue-components.netlify.app/#/Components/List%20items>`_.
+`List item Vue component <https://nextcloud-vue-components.netlify.app/#/Components/List%20items>`_.

 .. _Content: